ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 ## 4.0 Assumptions

-* The predictive variable is a good predictor of the target variable in the target period
+* The predictive variable is well correlated (a good predictor) with the target variable
 * The imputation classes group similar contributors together whilst providing a sufficient number of contributors within each class enabling robust link calculation
-* The auxiliary variable is a good predictor of the target variable
+* The auxiliary variable is well correlated (a good predictor) with the target variable
 * The auxiliary variable is populated for every contributor when performing construction imputation
 * Matched pairs must comprise of clean, respondent non-zero (unless chosen otherwise)